Martinikimi/MartinIkimi/README.md

 ## 📖 About Me

-I’m a fearless innovator and lifelong learner, turning bold ideas into solutions that uplift people and push boundaries.
+I’m an innovator and lifelong learner, turning bold ideas into solutions that uplift people and push boundaries.
 With a background in **Infrastructure and Construction Engineering**, I combine practical problem-solving with technology to create real impact.

 🔹 Passionate about full-stack development, automation, and scalable applications
 🔹 Skilled in Python, JavaScript, React, Node.js, and database systems